XiaoleiLiuBio/G2P/README.md

 </a>
 </p>

-More abundant simulation functions could be referred to our newly developed package [SIMER](https://github.com/xiaolei-lab/SIMER) for data simulation of life science and breeding
+More abundant simulation functions could be referred to our newly developed package [SIMER](https://github.com/xiaolei-lab/SIMER) for simulation of life science and breeding

 ### Authors: